-Conclusions: We noted that management has obtained funding from several sources in addition to standard general obligation bonds, including \$75.8 million in State School Facilities funds to date.
-The District has saved \$44.5 million through collection of developer fees for qualified projects.
+Conclusions: We noted that management has obtained funding from several sources in addition to standard general obligation bonds, including \$82.8 million in State School Facilities funds to date.
+The District has saved \$84.5 million through collection of developer fees for qualified projects.
 The District has also earned interest subsidies on \$75 million in Series B, D-1 and D-2 Qualified School Construction Bonds' (QSCB) sold.
 In addition, the program has received \$101.5 million from Federal E-Rate program matching funds to date.
 The Federal E-rate funds are being directed toward the i21 classroom technology program.
-In addition, the District has received \$1 million from Community Oriented Policing Services (COPS) and Secure Our School Grants (SOS), and saved \$49.5 million from Department of Defense funding for the Miller and Hancock elementary school modernization and upgrades of Navy housing schools.
-The District received \$1.3 million from the City of San Diego for the construction of a joint use field at Horton Elementary School.
-In addition, the District has and continues to apply for funding from the state of California under proposition 51 with 19 applications having been deemed by the state as eligible to be funded.
+In addition, the District has received \$1 million from Community Oriented Policing Services (COPS) and Secure Our School Grants (SOS), and saved \$49.5 million from DOD funding for the Miller and Hancock elementary school modernization and upgrades of navy housing schools.
+The district received \$1.3 million from the City of San Diego for the construction of a joint use field at Horton Elementary School.
+In addition, the district has and continues to apply for funding from the state of California under proposition 51 with 37 applications currently submitted to the state for approval.